robahall/robahall.github.io/_posts/2018-01-13-Performing-ANOVA-Analysis.md

 # Conclusions

-And that's it!
-We have successfully computed our one-way ANOVA using python and then compared our values to the built in functions.
+After performing the ANOVA, we can conclude that our different plasma levels are statistically different due to rejecting the null hypothesis.
+We could initially visualize this from our box plots, and see the sum of squares for the treatments were much greater than within treatments.
+We tested this by setting up a hypothesis that there was no difference and then using an using an F-test to test the hypothesis.
+Since the p-value for our F-test was much less than 0.05 we could conclude that there was a significant difference between treatments and could reject our null hypothesis.

 So what do we do next and how is this useful for CVD or materials science?
-Well we can now develop a model and check our assumptions.
+Well we can now develop a model and check our assumptions which will be discussed in Part II.